16 June 2026

 Back in the water

 Rocky Gap was a good place to take Ty.
 Lake Habeeb was easily accessible.
 The water was calm and clear.
-He went in the lake many times.
-People ask if Ty likes to swim.
-I tell them that he likes to wade in the water (up to his belly) drink the water, and bite at it.
+He went in the lake several times.
+People often ask me if Ty likes to swim.
+I tell them that he likes to play in the water: wade in it (up to his belly), drink the water, and bite at it.
 Not swim.
 The water level of Lake Habeeb is unseasonably low due to drought (recent rains have helped), but there was plenty of water for Ty to enjoy.